infochimps-labs/ironfan/meta-cookbooks/cluster_chef/README.md

 #### Names:

-* Names for cookbooks and components must only consist of `a-z0-9_`.
-Do not use capital letters or dashes.
-* Don't repeat the cookbook name in the component name: `hbase` cookbook should have a `regionserver` component, not an `hbase_regionserver` component.

-#### Do nots:

 * don't use the term `XX_path`.
 Use `xx_root` if it is only a base to house other named items, `xx_dir` if the directory serves a purpose (even if it is also a base for other named items).

 default[:flume][:cluster_name]